niltok64/CSDL/README.md

 - v1.1: Now automatically extracts downloaded zip files
 - v1.2: Adds deluxe pack options
 - v1.3(pre): Adds language patch options, although the rar extraction was faulty so all languages using RAR files are left out.
+- v1.3.1(pre): A couple of bug fixes, including a fix to the terminal appearing when opening the EXE.
 ## Screenshots
 ![Screenshot of main window](ITCH/screenshot1.png)
 ![Screenshot of language patch window](ITCH/screenshot2.png)